andrakis/node-lithp/README.md

 	                                number of parameters the function takes.
 	                                All functions in the definition table
 	                                have the arity in their name.
+	* Modules can export functions: (export add/2 divide/2)
+	* Scripts can import modules:   (import "lib")
+	                                Note that Erlang expects a list of function arity definitions for importing, whereas
+	                                all exported functions are imported here.

 However, features such as destructive assignment are present, which differs from Erlang.
+A number of other useful features such as pattern matching, list comprehension, binaries, `module:function` calls, and tail recursion are not implemented.
+Some of these can be implemented as library functions, and others could be implemented by an improved parser and builtin library.

 Additionally, one may define functions with an arity of *, which passes all parameters in the first parameter:

 	((def count_params/* #List :: ((print "You gave me " (length List) " parameters")))
 	 (count_params 1 2 3 atom "string" 'quoted atom' #N :: ("anonymous function")))

 Other features are available in many other languages.
-The prime ones of these is the functional programming approach.
+The prime one of these is the functional programming approach.
 All functions return the value of the last executed function call, even if there are multiple function calls preceding it.

-All Lithp functions are implemented as anonymous functions, which allows you to assign them to variables, provide them as function arguments, and call them using the call/* function.
+All Lithp functions are implemented as anonymous functions, which allows you to assign them to variables, provide them as function arguments, and call them using the `call` function.
+The builtin `def` function adds anonymous functions to a closure table allowing them to be called at runtime by name.
+All builtins are also added to this table, making them indistuinguisable from user defined functions.

 Variable scoping (closures) is somewhat implemented, but none yet to liking.
-Presently, one needs to call the scope/1 function.
+Presently, one needs to call the `scope/1` function.
 This takes an anonymous function as its parameter, and returns a callable function which retains access to the scope in which it was defined.
 Ideally this would be implemented as a parser feature.